Tetrakern/fictioneer/DOCUMENTATION.md

 | Hide title in chapter | Check | Hide the title and author on chapter pages.
 | Hide support links | Check | Hide support links at the end of the chapter.

-**(A):** For Advanced; these meta fields are hidden unless you check the "Enable advanced meta fields" option under **Fictioneer > General > Compatibility.** Most sites just do not need these.
+<small>**(A)** for Advanced: These meta fields are hidden unless you check the "Enable advanced meta fields" option under **Fictioneer > General > Compatibility.** Most sites just do not need these.</small>

 ### Text-To-Speech Engine

 Must be enabled in the settings and is started from the paragraph tools.
 Makes use of the free [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) that all modern browsers support, which can be wonky at times but produces surprisingly decent results.
 Primarily meant as accessibility feature for the reading-impaired.
-Absolutely _not_ fail-proof and depends on the browser and operating system; additional permissions may be necessary.
+Absolutely _not_ fail-proof and depends on the browser and operating system; additional permissions may be necessary on the playback device (this is outside your control).

 **Supported:** Only first level children of the content container are read, and only paragraphs and headings.
 If you want tables, quotes, and more to be read, add the desired output as paragraph with the `hidden` CSS class.